 Under the “Scientific Proof” header, Nature’s Formulas claims that they “work with” leading research centers to create their formulations.
 There is no proof that this is the case, and what’s more likely is that they look at the publications from these centers and model their formulations off of the research.

-There’s nothing wrong with this approach, and we do the same, but we don’t claim we’re partnered with Harvard if we cite a Harvard research paper on one of our product page formulations.
+There’s nothing wrong with this approach, but a supplement company that links to a Harvard research paper on one of their product pages isn't "associated with Harvard."
 It’s a misleading way to describe the relationship when there likely isn’t one.